 Issuance of guarantee insurance

-Guarantee insurers generally operate in the same way as banks.
-They grant their client a guarantee limit from which individual guarantees can be written quickly and flexibly.
+Guarantee insurance policy generally works the same way as a bank guarantee does.
+Guarantee insurers grant their client a guarantee limit from which individual guarantees can be written quickly and flexibly.

-The granting of a guarantee limit is based on an analysis of the company's financial position and future prospects.
-Guarantee needs also have an impact on pricing.
+The granting of a guarantee insurance is based on an analysis of the company's financial position and future prospects.
+Insurance guarantee needs also have an impact on pricing.

-The most typical guarantees issued by insurance companies are
+The most typical guarantee insurances issued by insurance companies are

-- various permit guarantees (eg environmental / land use guarantees).
+- various permit guarantee insurance (eg environmental / land use guarantees).